How to Find & Hire a Web Designer

 • Is considerate and friendly

-• Listens well; understands your requirements
+• Listens well; understands your requirements and concerns

 • Displays a genuine interest in your business